CMPUT301W21T22/Busy-Bee/README.md

 # Spearmint

-Spearmint is an interactive app for experimenters, owners, and subscribers
+Spearmint is an interactive app for experimenters, owners, and subscribers yes